aimms/documentation/webui/table-widget.rst

 Search-and-Find
 ---------------

-From AIMMS 4.89 onwards, the table widget offers a Search-and-Find functionality which allows you to search for the occurence of a sub-string of your choice within the data values contained in the table grid.
+From AIMMS 4.89 onwards, the table widget offers a Search-and-Find functionality which allows you to search for the occurrence of a sub-string of your choice within the data values contained in the table grid.

 .. note::